-- Younger than age 18.

-- 18-19 years old and a full-time student (no higher than grade 12).

-- 18 or older and disabled before age 22.
+- Younger than age 18. - 18-19 years old and a full-time student (no higher than grade 12). - 18 or older and developed a qualifying disability before age 22.

 Under certain circumstances, we can also pay benefits to a stepchild, grandchild, step-grandchild, or adopted child.